Mandatory Continuing Legal Education (MCLE) Requirements

 A written report of attendance at accredited MCLE courses must be provided to the Idaho State Bar at the end of each 3 year reporting period.
 The reporting form is the MCLE Certificate of Compliance.
 Certificate of Compliance will be provided to each reporting attorney at the end of their reporting period.
 All courses in the attorney's current MCLE reporting period will be preprinted on the certificate.
 Any additional courses added to the MCLE Certificate of Compliance must have prior accreditation by the Idaho State Bar.
 No credit shall be applicable to any reporting period other than that during which the credit was actually earned.

 Only time spent in actual educational activities may be counted in the hours of credit received for participating in a program.
 One (1) credit hour is given for each hour actually spent in attendance at an accredited course.
-No credit shall be given for the following activities: time spent in introductory remarks, coffee and lunch breaks, business meetings or speeches presented at lunches and banquets.
+No credit shall be given for time spent on introductory remarks, coffee and food breaks, business meetings, or other activities that do not involve educational aspects of the CLE activity.

 It is the responsibility of each attorney to maintain records of his or her attendance at approved MCLE activities for purposes of the three-year reporting period required by the Idaho State Bar.
 The Idaho State Bar does keep record of organizations and attorneys who have applied for credit for a MCLE activity along with the attendance verifications received from the course sponsors.
 The MCLE Attendance Records are available online and are updated weekly.